Lieutenant General Rocky R Meade, CD, ADC, JP, PhD

-General Meade holds BA and MA Degrees from the University of the West Indies, a Masters of Military Arts and Science from the US Army Command and General Staff College, a PhD from the University of Amsterdam and is an alumnus of the George C. Marshall European Centre for Security Studies, Germany.
-He is a Professor of Strategic Studies and linguist.
+General Meade holds BA (Hons) and MA Degrees from the University of the West Indies, a Masters of Military Arts and Science from the US Army Command and General Staff College, a PhD from the University of Amsterdam and is an alumnus of the George C. Marshall European Center for Security Studies, Germany.
+He is a Professor of Strategic Studies and Linguist.
 He supervises PhD students and delivers invited lectures and consultations on strategic studies, national security, intelligence and linguistics internationally.
-He has several publications to include ‘The Acquisition of Jamaican Phonology’ and ‘The Relevance & Optimal Structure of the Military in Jamaica in the Current & Emerging Geo-Security Environment’.
-He is a Commander of the Order of Distinction and recipient of Medals of Honour for Meritorious, General and Long Service; Commendation; and the Queen’s Diamond Jubilee Medal.
+He has several publications to include: ‘The Acquisition of Jamaican Phonology’ and ‘The Relevance & Optimal Structure of the Military in Jamaica in the Current & Emerging Geo-Security Environment’.
+He is a Commander of the Order of Distinction, Justice of the Peace and recipient of Medals of Honour for Meritorious, General and Long Service; Commendation; and the Queen’s Diamond Jubilee Medal.